-The last page featured dragons to illustrate Hume’s dichotomy of ideas and impressions, so by comparison an image of a table would seem drab.
+The last page featured dragons To westerners dragons seem very good examples of imaginary beings - coming from within our heads. to illustrate Hume’s dichotomy of ideas and impressions, so by comparison an image of a table A page on the objects of our worlds, and that these are composed by consciousness. would seem drab.
 This wild cat serves Russell’s point just as well, for tables can be thumped, and wild cats may screech at us; both objects seemingly establishing their independence from us.
 Yet we do not seem to encounter directly those independent objects.
 The cat we perceive, as Russell has been explaining, is largely a human composition, as the colour, texture, and its voice are all composed by our relevant modes of perception.
 Here we can see a new dichotomy opening: an opposition between what we perceive, as against the ‘real’ object.
+As soon as we start to suggest that there are additional real objects contradictions abound.
 So now we have: ideas, impressions, and ‘objects’ that we know only by inference.
 Hume's dichotomy has become Russell's trichotomy.

 The Problems of Philosophy p.
 1/2 Oxford University Press.

 The wild-cat pictured was captive and not wild.
 He was known as Mr Hiss, and lived in the Kirkcudbright Wildlife Park; so wild in breed and nature, rather than way of life.